FAMILY

 On the basis of rules of descent or ancestry, the family may be classified into the following types:

-1. Unilateral (Unilineal) descent: The two types of unilineal descents are patrilineal descent and matrilineal descent, where kins from father’s side and mother’s side are respectively recognized.
+i.
+Unilateral (Unilineal) descent: The two types of unilineal descent are patrilineal descent and matrilineal descent, where kins from father’s side and mother’s side are respectively recognized.

-This type of family is a common type of family prevalent all over the world.
-The family in which descent or ancestry is determined through the father line and continues through the father is known as a patrilineal family.
+This type of family is prevalent worldwide.
+A patrilineal family is one in which descent or ancestry is determined through the father's line and continues through the father.
 The property and family name are also inherited through the father’s line.
-The patrilineal family is also patrilocal and patriarchal in nature.
+The patrilineal family is also patrilocal and patriarchal.

 The matrilineal family is just the opposite of the patrilineal family.
 A family in which descent is determined through the mother line or continues through the mother is known as a Matrilineal family.
 The property and family name are also inherited through the mother line.
 This right is transferred from mother to daughter.
 A woman is the ancestor of the family.
 The Matrilineal family is Matrilocal and Matriarchal in nature.
 This type of family was found among the Nayers of Kerala and tribals like Garos and Khasis.

-This family type is the family in which descent or ancestry is traced or determined or run through both father and mother
+This family type is one in which descent or ancestry is traced or determined or runs through both father and mother.

-Based-on relationships, a family may be classified into conjugal and consanguineous families who are described below:
+Based on relationships, a family may be classified into conjugal and consanguineous families, which are described below:

 The conjugal family consists of the husband’s wife, their children, and some relatives added through marriage.
 This family is like a nuclear family and exhibits some of its characteristics.

 Indian family life is based on some universally acknowledged principles.
-The sanctity of domestic life, of such loyal relationship between father and son, brother and sister, man and wife, the relationships are strengthened by intimate values and reciprocity.
+The sanctity of domestic life, such as the loyal relationship between father and son, brother and sister, and man and wife, is strengthened by intimate values and reciprocity.
 The need for an agrarian economy ever encouraged joint family values.
 Family life has always been cherished and often associated with but a popular one in the Indian context.

 Function of family

-Family is the most primary group in society.
-It is the simplest and the most elementary form of society.
-It is the first and the most immediate social environment to which a child is exposed.
+Family is the primary group in society, the most elementary form of society.
+It is the first and most immediate social environment to which a child is exposed.
 It is in the family that the child develops physically, psychologically and socially.

-The reasons for the Universal existence of family can be explained through the functions played by the family.
-Maclver classifies into two categories as essential and non-essential functions.
+The reasons for the Universal existence of the family can be explained through the functions played by the family.
+Maclver classifies functions into two categories: essential and non-essential.

 1. Essential or primary functions: